 - Add shame or judgment to your experience (there's already too much of that in the world)

-- Treat mental illness, so you won't receive a diagnosis, assessment or treatment for mental health conditions
+- Pathologize you (I don't treat mental illness, so you won't receive a diagnosis, assessment or treatment for mental health conditions or substance use)

 - Support couples who are actively violent with one another- your safety needs to come first, then our work together can begin

 - Have enough knowledge and experience working with (and being in) non-monogamous relationships you won't have to educate me in our sessions

 - Understand the unique dynamics and issues that arise for long-term non-monogamous couples and triads

 - Use a strengths-based approach to help you grow in a positive direction

 - Follow a sex-positive kink-knowledgeable framework and draw from extensive experience as a sex educator

 - Develop an personalized plan to change stuck relationship patterns